-- Grey circles mean the seats have already been booked by someone else. - Blue seats are available for me to choose. - Yellow seats are available VIP packages that include additional benefits, such as included food and drinks and are more expensive. - When I click on the seats, the circles will turn green and I will see the price of the tickets. - Tickets in different areas of the auditorium have different prices.
+- Grey circles mean the seats have already been booked by someone else. - Blue seats are available for me to choose. - When I click on the seats, the circles will turn green and I will see the price of the tickets.
+Tickets for the Relaxed Performance range from \$50 \$120 each. - Tickets in different areas of the auditorium have different prices.
 If I change my mind, I can click on the circle again and it will change back to grey.